OhioBWC - Basics: (Policy library) - File

 v.
 Grandparents.

-2. When notified of the death of the injured worker/claimant, Special Claims staff shall identify the claim as “Death” in the claims management system.
+2. When notified of the death of the claimant, the Special Claims CSS will identify the claim as “Death” in the claims management system.

 H. Disputes

-2. Disputes in Longshore claims shall not be referred to the Industrial Commission or to the Alternative Dispute Resolution (ADR) process.
+b.
+Will not be referred to the IC or to the alternative dispute resolution process.

-3. Special Claims staff shall refer claimant inquiries regarding appeal rights under the LHWCA to the Office of Workers’ Compensation Programs website for national and/or regional Longshore office phone numbers.
+2. The Special Claims CSS must refer claimant inquiries regarding their appeal rights under the LHWCA to the Office of Workers’ Compensation Programs website for national and/or regional Longshore office phone numbers.